Green-zy/poromat/README.md

    Two hidden layers (see [code](https://github.com/Green-zy/poromat/blob/master/src/poromat/models/meta_net.py)) trained using [learn2learn](https://learn2learn.net/) for fast adaptation to new porosity conditions.
    Supports **credible intervals** via MC Dropout.

+All the pre-trained models are saved in [Release v0.1.2-models](https://github.com/Green-zy/poromat/releases/tag/v0.1.2-models).

+## Model Comparison

+I conducted **three rounds of Leave-One-Porosity-Out (LOPO)** experiments, each time holding out one porosity level for testing.

+### Statistical Evaluation

+Model performance was compared using the **Friedman test**, followed by the **Nemenyi post-hoc test**.
+[Evaluation Result](https://github.com/Green-zy/poromat/tree/master/results/evaluations)

+- No model showed statistically significant superiority (**p > 0.05**).
+- However, ranking metrics consistently favored **meta-learning** on unseen porosity conditions.
+- Due to only 3 porosity groups, **statistical power is limited**.

+### Recommendation

+Based on both performance trends and materials knowledge:

+- **Meta-learning** captures more nonlinearity and adapts better to new porosity conditions.
+- **Interpolation** performs similarly and is easier to interpret.

 ## Installation and Model File Setup

 **Environment Setup:** This project requires Python 3.10.